-respiteservices.com is comprised of agencies funded by the Ministry of Community and Social Services, Ministry of Child and Youth Services and the Ministry of Health and Long Term Care.
-We are collaborating to develop a more dynamic respite network for both children and adults in Chatham-Kent.
-As well, participants include representation from the Lambton-Kent District School Board, St. Clair Catholic District School Board, Walpole Island First Nation and Chatham-Kent Children Services.
+respiteservices.com consists of agencies funded by the Ministry of Community and Social Services and the Ministry of Children and Youth Services.
+We are collaborating to develop a more dynamic respite network for both children and adults in Sudbury and Manitoulin.
+The website is co-hosted by the Children's Community Network and YWCA Sudbury.